kailouss/kailouss/README.md

 ## Hi there! 👋

-I'm **Kailouss**, a passionate developer who loves building applications and exploring new technologies.
+I'm **Kaizen Somosera**, a passionate developer who loves building applications and exploring new technologies.
 Welcome to my GitHub profile!

 ## About Me